Ehrlichiosis

 Connecticut Ehrlichiosis Surveillance

-In 2008, the Centers for Disease Control and Prevention established a surveillance case definition for Ehrlichiosis and the Connecticut Department of Public Health (DPH) added the disease to the list of state-wide reportable diseases.
-During 2008-2018, only 2 cases have been reported to the DPH.
+In 2008, the Centers for Disease Control and Prevention established a national surveillance case definition for Ehrlichiosis and the Connecticut Department of Public Health (DPH) added the disease to the list of state-wide reportable diseases.
+In the past 5 years (2019–2023) 28 cases have been reported to DPH.
 Ehrlichia chaffeensis is the main cause of illness in Connecticut.
 Other species include Ehrlichia ewingii and Ehlichia muris.

 Connecticut Annual Infectious Diseases Statistics